obfuscated-D/EnderXY/README.md

 ### If you have a request, please consider the goals of the project, and the limitations of the stock parts.

 ## TODO's and notes
-    - BOM needs completed, and to include different configurations
     - optmize part designs for printing without support
-    - Ndesigns for linear rail Z axis
-    - designs for three Z motors and leadscrews

 # Sources and mentions
 The only reason this project was possible, and frankly, why I was able to create the first concept so quickly, is because of awesome open source projects!
 I don't want anyone to think that I did something amazing here, I simply adapted what I could from others, and made a few parts that weren't out there yet.